Telcred/blink/README.md

 - __The Background Display__

     - This section includes an image of a world map.
-The image displays where in the world the different events are happening.
+The map displays where in the world the different events are happening.
-    - This section allows users to click on a fullscreen icon and the image goes to fullscreen mode.
+    - This section allows users to click on a fullscreen icon and the map goes to fullscreen mode.
-    - This section grabs users attention with an eye-catching orange blinking dot that appears and disappears repeatedly across the image.
+    - This section grabs users attention with an eye-catching orange blinking dot that appears and disappears repeatedly across the map.

     ![Background](assets/readme/background.png)